khulnasoft/tradescope/docs/developer.md

 ## ErrorHandling

-Tradescope Exceptions all inherit from `TradescopeException`.
+Freqtrade Exceptions all inherit from `FreqtradeException`.
 This general class of error should however not be used directly.
 Instead, multiple specialized sub-Exceptions exist.

 Below is an outline of exception inheritance hierarchy:

 ```
-+ TradescopeException
++ FreqtradeException
 |
 +---+ OperationalException
 |   |